-Sector and type of work (eg planning of development) Action Short term 1-3 years Medium term 3-5 years Long term 5-10 years 15 Mt Albert / Island d Bay , ' 15.1 Planning Sinclair Park and track links - review signage.
-C 1 Assess the proposed tracks links between Newtown and the central city to ensure they integrate with the Town Belt track network and minimise conflict with Town Belt users.
-Potential commuting access, D 2 1 15.2 Development Enhance track connectivity between Tawatawa Reserve and adjoining privately-owned land of 1 16 Miramar Peninsu la ' ' 16.1 Planning Link Defence land to Centennial Reserve across Massey Memorial (east-west).
+Sector and type of work (eg planning of development) Action Short term 1-3 years Medium term 3-5 years Long term 5-10 years Assess the proposed tracks links between Newtown and the central city to ensure they integrate with the Town Belt track network and minimise conflict with Town Belt users.
+Potential commuting access.
+D 2 1 15.2 Development Enhance track connectivity between Tawatawa Reserve and adjoining privately-owned land of Manawa Karioi and Island Bay Charitable Trust.
+C 2 L 1 16 Miramar Peninsu la 16.1 Planning Link Defence land to Centennial Reserve across Massey Memorial (east-west).
 Consider links to Scorching Bay Reserve.
-E 2 L (subject to proposed Te Motu Kairangi Park proceeding and master planning) √ Carter Park - Investigate feasibility (in particular safety and suitability of the start of a track and the run out at the bottom) of a Grade 5 mountain bike track at Carter Park.
-C C5 1 Centennial Park - Continue to support the Miramar Tracks Project Group by considering the best way to assess possible remnants of a dam C 2 L ✓ Planning - Monorgan Road Play Area.
-Consider installing footpath to play area 1 16.2 Development Churchill Park and Play Area - Confirm alignment of Great Harbourway track.
-C 2 P 1 17 Western Rural an d Coast ("Rural Area") 17.1 Planning See below 17.2 Development See below
+E 2 L (subject to proposed Te Motu Kairangi Park proceeding and master planning) 1 Carter Park - Investigate feasibility (in particular safety and suitability of the start of a track and the run out at the bottom) of a Grade 5 mountain bike track at Carter Park.
+C C5 1 Centennial Park - Continue to support the Miramar Tracks Project Group by considering the best way to assess possible remnants of a dam C 2 L 1 Planning - Monorgan Road Play Area.
+Consider installing footpath to play area.
+1 16.2 Development Churchill Park and Play Area - Confirm alignment of Great Harbour Way track.
+C 2 P 1 17 Western Rural an d Coast ("Rural Area") 17.1 Planning Identify and determine what 'paper roads' can be incorporated into a Wellington-wide track network and develop a strategy (in conjunction with other organisations, such as the Walking Access Commission) to work with adjoining landowner, when the roads could add strategic value to the open space network.
+Include identification of potential health and safety risks, hazards and maintenance of roads, lambing, stock safety, as well as investigating potential land swap negotiations, rate relief, easement and covenants and other opportunities.
+17.2 Development See below